Kenneth Earl Rice

 September 14, 1939 – October 14, 2020

-Ken Rice, a Big Canoe pioneer and revered American football legend, died Wednesday, Oct.
-14 after a long illness.
+Ken Rice, a Big Canoe pioneer and revered American football legend, died at his home in Big Canoe Wednesday, Oct.
+14 from complications from many heath concerns while continuing to live in his Big Canoe home.
 He was 81.

-He was preceded in death by his wife Billie Ann Rice, who died June 7, 2014 after 50 years of marriage to Rice.
-His survivors are daughters Kathleen Ingram (Bo), Annette Hall (Nelson), granddaughter Emily Ryan (Roy) and great-grandson Levy Ryan.
+He was preceded in death by his wife Billie Ann Rice, who died June 7, 2014 after 50 years of marriage.
+His survivors are daughters Kathleen Ingram (Bo), Annette Hall (Nelson), granddaughter Emily Ryan (Roy) and great-grandson Levi Ryan.

-A native of Bainbridge, Ga., Rice played offensive tackle at Auburn University from 1957 – 1960.
-He was inducted into the Auburn Hall of Fame in 1988, the Georgia Sports Hall of Fame in 1989 and the Alabama Sports Hall of Fame in 2002.
+A native of Bainbridge, Ga., Rice played offensive tackle at Auburn University from 1957 – 1960 where he was a two-time All American.
+He was listed on the Auburn University Team of the Century in 1988, the Auburn Hall of Fame in 1988, the Georgia Sports Hall of Fame in 1989 and the Alabama Sports Hall of Fame in 2002.
 He went on to a professional career with the Buffalo Bills, Oakland Raiders and Miami Dolphins.
+He was a first-round pick for both the NFL (St. Louis Cardinals) and the AFL (Buffalo Bills).

 In a 2007 interview with Smoke Signals, Rice shared one of his “standout” football memories: "Most years, Auburn played Georgia in Columbus [Ga.] but in 1960, our team took on UGA at Auburn.
 With less than a minute to go, Auburn kicked a field goal for a score of 9 to UGA's 6.
 When Auburn kicked to Georgia, the UGA kick return player ran the ball up the field.
 I tackled the player on the eight-yard line with seconds to go and saved the game for Auburn."

-The Big Canoe Sanderlin Gate, leading into Eagle’s Rest Park, will be open from 10 a.m. until 2 p.m. on October 24.
-For those not entering through Big Canoe, use this GPS address: 5714 Monument Road, Jasper, 30143 to find the park.
+The Sanderlin Gate, leading into Eagle’s Rest Park from Big Canoe, will be open from 10 a.m. until 2 p.m. on Oct.
+24. For those not entering through Big Canoe, use the GPS address: 5714 Monument Road, Jasper, 30143 to find the park.